mskl/docker-deep-learning/README.md

 # Which GPUs are visible to the docker
 NVIDIA_VISIBLE_DEVICES=all

-# Port that is running Jupyter Notebook
+# Port running Jupyter Notebook
 JUPYTERPORT=43603

-# Port that is running TB server
+# Port running TensorBoard server
 TENSORBOARDPORT=43604

-# Name of the project's directory
+# Name of the project directory
 PROJECTFOLDER="./deepdream/"

 # Preferably your nickname